fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

 4. Extend the model with physical properties for use in simulation with Gazebo.
 5. Publish coordinate transform data via `tf` and visualize it with `rviz`.
 6. Add sensors, with driver and simulation support.
-7. Apply standard algorithms, such as navigation.
+7. Apply standard algorithms, such as control and navigation.